mampfes/ha_epex_spot/README.md

 This component adds electricity prices from stock exchange [EPEX Spot](https://www.epexspot.com) to Home Assistant.
 [EPEX Spot](https://www.epexspot.com) does not provide free access to the data, so this component uses different ways to retrieve the data.

+> [!NOTE]
+> Disclaimer: This library is not affiliated with EPEX Spot.
+It is an independent project developed to provide access to the electricity price market data.
+Any trademarks or product names mentioned are the property of their respective owners.

 ---

 There is a companion integration which simplifies the use of EPEX Spot integration to switch on/off an application depending on the energy market prices: